 - has clear authorship—that means using your real name.

-- making derogatory remarks and/or personal comments about others.
+- making derogatory remarks and/or personal comments about others, including members of religious groups, ethnicities, etc.

 - undermining the church or its ministries.
 Constructive criticism is welcome.